What can you do for the environment?

 Choose direct flights or journeys that are as direct as possible.
 Transfers often mean making detours, which leads to more CO₂ in the air.
 And did you know that one less take-off and landing can save a significant amount of carbon emissions?

-4. Make an informed choice of airline
+4. Make a conscious choice of airline

 5. Less baggage means fewer CO₂ emissions